-The Spring 2016 issue of the Japanese magazine "Headwaters" contains an article that describes a long, two-handed tenkara rod.
-That concept is a rarity in Japan but more and more people in the US are turning to two handed keiryu rods for big water tenkara fishing.
+The Spring 2016 issue of the Japanese magazine "Headwaters" had an article that describing a long, two-handed tenkara rod that an angler made (or had made for him).
+That concept is a rarity in Japan but more and more people in the US are turning to two-handed keiryu rods for big water tenkara fishing.
 We have many, many prime trout waters in the US for which a rod longer than the longest tenkara rod would be ideal.

 The photo above shows Dr. Ishigaki during his tenkara demonstration on the Willowemoc Creek in the Catskills in 2009.
 He was fishing with a 4.5m rod and a 7m line, and was casting to an eddy that was not all the way to the far bank.
 The Willowemoc is not a large river by any stretch of the imagination.